apache/eventmesh-site/docs/instruction/05-demo.md

 Run the main method of org.apache.eventmesh.grpc.pub.eventmeshmessage.BatchPublishInstance
 ```

-More information about EventMesh-gRPC, please refer to [EventMesh gRPC](../sdk-java/04-grpc.md)
+More information about EventMesh-gRPC, please refer to [EventMesh gRPC](../sdk-java/04-grpc.md).

 ## 4. Run these demos by yourself

-Please refer to [EventMesh Store](./01-store.md) and [EventMesh Runtime](./03-runtime.md) to finish the necessary deployment before try our demo
+Please refer to [EventMesh Store](./01-store.md) and [EventMesh Runtime](./03-runtime.md) to finish the necessary deployment before try our demo.

 After finishing the deployment of store and runtime, you can run our demos in module `eventmesh-examples`: